 European mistletoe is POSSIBLY SAFE when used by mouth or when injected beneath the skin in appropriate amounts.
 Taking three berries or two leaves or less by mouth does not seem to cause serious side effects.
 However, larger amounts are LIKELY UNSAFE and cause serious side effects.
 European mistletoe can cause vomiting, diarrhea, cramping, and other side effects.
 Short-term, frequent use of European mistletoe might cause liver damage.

-Injecting European mistletoe beneath the skin can cause fever, chills, allergic reactions, and other side effects.
+Injecting European mistletoe beneath the skin or into the vein can cause fever, chills, skin rashes, pain, allergic reactions, and other side effects.

 Because the correct amount is sometimes hard to determine, do not take European mistletoe without the advice of your healthcare professional.